David Aaron Carpenter: Career

 Since 2003 Carpenter has been performing with leading musicians and orchestras in the United States and Europe.
 As the First Prize winner of the 2005 Philadelphia Orchestra Young Artists Competition, he performed the Walton Viola Concerto with the Philadelphia Orchestra under the baton of Christoph Eschenbach.
 He has made his recital debuts in the United States at venues as Carnegie Hall and the Kennedy Center.
 He made his debut in Germany with the Staatskapelle Dresden performing the Schnittke Viola Concerto.
 In 2008, he was Maxim Vengerov’s last-minute replacement for performances of Benjamin Yusupov's Viola, Tango, Rock Concerto with the Lucerne Symphony Orchestra in Switzerland.
 He has performed in the United States at Avery Fisher Hall, Chicago’s Krannert Center, and San Francisco’s Herbst Theatre, among other venues.
 In September, David released his first recording on the Ondine label with a viola version of the Elgar Cello Concerto (arr.
 Lionel Tertis/Carpenter) and the Schnittke Viola Concerto with the Philharmonia Orchestra under Christoph Eschenbach.
 The disc received international acclaim and received awards such as the Editor’s Choice Award by Gramophone Magazine and Disc of the Month by The New Yorker.
 Carpenter was also the recipient of the 2010 Avery Fisher Career Grant.

 In 2006, Carpenter was selected as a protégé by mentor Pinchas Zukerman as part of the Rolex Mentor and Protégé Arts Initiative, an international philanthropic programme that pairs masters in their disciplines with emerging talents for a year of one-to-one creative exchange.
+In the same year he won both Philadelphia Orchestra’s young artist competition and the Walter W. Naumburg Viola Competition.

 He collaborated in recital and chamber music concerts with Emanuel Ax, Sarah Chang, Leonidas Kavakos, Sol Gabetta, Julian Rachlin, Dmitry Sitkovetsky, Jean-Yves Thibaudet, and Yuja Wang and performs regularly at the Schleswig-Holstein and Verbier Music Festivals.
 David was designated a Presidential Scholar and received the Presidential Gold Medal at The Kennedy Center.
 In addition to his musical accomplishments, David received his A.B. degree in Political Science and International Relations from Princeton University in 2008.

+Together with his siblings he formed the Salomé Chamber Orchestra, soon turning it into a professional venture with David directing concerts at the Metropolitan Museum of Art.
+It quickly gained a reputation as one of New York’s top young groups, comprising recent graduates from the major conservatories and Ivy League universities such as Yale and Princeton.
+He also performs with his siblings, together the trio are known as The Carpenters.
+With their mother, Grace, they run Carpenter Fine Violins, which deals in valuable violins.